 You might find it interesting that red peppers contain eleven times more beta-carotene, eight times more vitamin A, and almost twice the amount of vitamin C compared to green peppers.

-Orange peppers are as healthy as yellow or red bell peppers; all bell peppers contain nutrients that are equally as important for your guinea pig pet as for you.
+Orange peppers are as healthy as yellow bell peppers or red bell peppers; all bell peppers contain nutrients that are equally as important for your guinea pig pet as for you.

-Therefore, green bell peppers contain almost the same amount of nutrients as yellow or orange peppers.
+And green bell peppers contain almost the same amount of nutrients as yellow and orange peppers.

 Yet, there are slight differences in the taste of bell peppers as well.

 Although many guinea pig owners offer bell peppers to their pets without removing the seeds, we don’t recommend giving your pet bell pepper seeds.

 In other words, although guinea pigs can eat bell pepper seeds, we are against such practices because seeds can cause more harm to your pet than do any good.

 Despite being soft bell pepper seeds are full of nutrients such as potassium, protein, and linoleic acid, but your guinea pig doesn’t need them.

 Besides, seeds are potentially hazardous for your guinea pigs because they can choke easily.